 SPECIAL FEATURES: The museum is a popular place for weddings.
 Click here to learn more about wedding offerings here.

 HISTORY: The museum is housed in a mansion built in the 1880s by Rufus Ayers, a Virginia attorney general.
 The museum was bequeathed to the commonwealth in 1946 by C. Bascom Slemp, private secretary to President Calvin Coolidge and a member of the U. S. Congress.
 The museum was officially dedicated by the state in 1948.
-It features a collection comprised of more than 20,000 pieces, about one third of which is on display at any given time.
-The museum chronicles the exploration and development of the region during the 1890s coal boom, as well as the pioneer period.
+It features a collection comprised of more than 25,000 pieces, about one third of which is on display at any given time.
+The museum chronicles the exploration and development of the region during the pioneer period of the 1700s and the coal boom of the 1890s.
 It offers activities for kids, scout and school programs, workshops, an annual Festival of Trees program, a quilt show, a music festival and outdoor exhibits.
 The museum sells archival supplies and offers the opportunity to have pictures of collection pieces copied, as well as copies of reference files.
 A gift shop at the museum features Victorian-era and pioneer items, local crafts, a large selection of books and Virginia State Parks products.
 The Victorian Parlor there is available for rent for business and social occasions.

 The museum tells the story of the 1890s coal boom and chronicles early exploration and settlement of the region.
 By the mid-1700s, settlers looking for a fresh start were traveling south out of Pennsylvania and Maryland into the valley of Virginia.
 In 1775 Daniel Boone pushed the Wilderness Road through Cumberland Gap, opening the way west.
 The flow of immigrants into and through southwestern Virginia increased dramatically.